wonsunahn/CS1632_SlowLife/README.md

 deductions, fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

-1. Submit your report to GradeScope at the "Deliverable 4 Report" link.
+1. Submit your report to GradeScope at the **Deliverable 4 Report** link.

-## GradeScope Feedback
+# GradeScope Feedback

 It is encouraged that you submit to GradeScope early and often.
 Please use the feedback you get on each submission to improve your code!